tristantao/kaggle_survivor/writeup.md

 ### Internal Comments on BlogPost

-THOUGHTS:
+THOUGHTS:<br />
 Do we want to change the vector names so they are more clear?
 AKA train_data instead of trainData?<br />
 We should just give them a cleaned version of the testData so they don't have to see all that code again.<br />
 We should remove explanatory variables that we don't use.<br />
 Need to teach them how to run code thats written in the script (typing ctrl + enter)<br />
 Need to indicate that # means comments and aren't run, need to explain what comments are<br />
-In general to avoid confusion we should just have code snippets be things the reader should put into R. Anything else should be text
+In general to avoid confusion we should just have code snippets be things the reader should put into R. Anything else should be text<br />
+Add a glossary?<br />
+Lets put those barplots in the exploratory analysis in, pictures are good I think <br />

 TARGET READER: A young professional with no prior experience in R and maybe an elementary understanding of statistics.